 Expertise offered: Screening of natural product libraries, activity guided separation, compound isolation.

-Issues: Too much time spent teaching!
+Bottlenecks: Too much time spent teaching!

 Keywords: Natural products, screening, drug discovery, resistance blockers.